Assembling the pieces

-Kathy Vandegrift, associate general manager of JAX® Mice & Services, explains that there are "significant biosecurity and redundancy benefits to balancing our production more evenly between our East and West Coast facilities.
+Kathy Vandegrift, associate general manager of JAX® Mice, Clinical & Research Services, explains that there are "significant biosecurity and redundancy benefits to balancing our production more evenly between our East and West Coast facilities.
 As our Sacramento facility expands, it enables us to distribute in an easterly direction over the Rockies and into the remainder of the United States."

 Jackson Laboratory researchers and professional staff traveled from their Maine, California and Connecticut campuses to the University of Connecticut at Storrs in early September for the first joint scientific symposium between the two organizations.
 The symposium provided a launching point for the formation of a new institute for systems genomics at UConn.